Suburbia Mexicana, Cause and Effect

-Born in the Dominican Republic in 1977, Alejandro Cartagena lives and works in Monterrey, Mexico, He currently teaches photography at the Universidad Autonoma de Nuevo Leon, where he received his Master’s Degree in Visual Arts.
-Cartagena was recently named one of PDN’s (Photo District News) 30 emerging photographers, and received Photolucida’s 2009 Critical Mass book award (forthcoming in 2010).
-In 2009, Cartagena was a finalist for the Aperture Portfolio Prize, selected as an “International Discovery” at the Houston FOTOFEST, a Hey Hot Shot Finalist, and a featured artist at the Lishui International Photography Festival in Lishui, China.
+Born in the Dominican Republic in 1977, Alejandro Cartagena lives and works in Monterrey, Mexico, He currently teaches photography at the Universidad Autonoma de Nuevo Leon, where he received his Master's Degree in Visual Arts.
+Cartagena was recently named one of PDN´s 30 emerging photographers, and received Photolucida's 2009 Critical Mass book award.
+In 2009, Cartagena was a finalist for the Aperture Portfolio Prize, selected as an "International Discovery" at the Houston FOTOFEST, a Hey Hot Shot Finalist, and a featured artist at the Lishui International Photography Festival in Lishui, China.
 His work has been exhibited and published internationally and is part of public and private collections in the US, Mexico, Brazil, and Italy.